okta/odyssey/packages/docs/base/color.md

 ---
-template: component
+template: plain
 title: Color
-tabs:
-  - label: 'Overview'
-    id: 'overview'
+headline: Color
+lead: Here's a quick overview of the colors available in Odyssey and some guidelines for their use.
 ---

-::: slot overview

-# Color

-Here's a quick overview of the colors available in Odyssey and some guidelines for their use.

 <figure class="ods-table--figure">
   <figcaption class="ods-table--figcaption">